Hives are Common Among Patients with Hashimoto’s

 But first, you should be aware that hives aren’t just a problem for people with thyroid disease (though it is very common among those with Hashimoto’s).

-We have evidence that chronic hives (the chronic part is important) are associated with autoimmune disease with some studies (1) placing this number as high as 40%.
+We have evidence that chronic hives (the chronic part is important) are associated with the autoimmune disease with some studies (1) placing this number as high as 40%.

 It’s usually raised and incredibly itchy and it can sometimes be painful.